Lady Lucinda Lambton: Career

 She has written and taken the photographs for 14 books including: Temples of Convenience, a history of the lavatory; Beastly Buildings, about architecture for animals; Vanishing Victoriana; An Album of Curious Houses and Lucinda Lambton's A-Z of Britain, a companion to the 26-part television series for the BBC.

 Lambton has made presentations, often illustrated with her own slides, throughout the British Isles, and in America.
 She has been sponsored by the National Art Collections Fund at the Royal Geographical Society, and provided several of the annual talks for the National Trust at The Royal Festival Hall.
 She has also travelled on board the QE2 to speak for the National Trust and the Royal Oak Foundation and she has spoken at the Los Angeles County Museum of Art.
 She sometimes opens new buildings and museums, and hosts architectural and canine prize giving events.

 She has made several series for BBC Radio 4, including Bringing the House Down, Elevations and Revelations, Pride of Place, an argument against modern architecture, Hidden Treasures and Listed, illuminating efforts of the Twentieth Century Society to save notable post-World War II buildings.
 She has been a castaway on Desert Island Discs.

-Lambton is a regular contributor to newspapers and magazines, including The Daily Telegraph, The Times, Country Life, the Daily Mail and The Oldie.
+Lambton is a regular contributor to newspapers and magazines, including The Oldie, The Daily Telegraph, The Times, Country Life, and the Daily Mail.

 She is an Honorary Fellow of the Royal Institute of British Architects and an honorary member of the Chelsea Arts Club, as well as President of the Avoncroft Museum of Historic Buildings.
 She is a patron of the Cinema Theatre Association.
 She is an Honorary Vice President of The Crossness Engines Trust.
 She is president of the Garden History Society.